-The "Socialist" Prime Minister MacDonald sends troops to mow down the Hindu masses who are rising against British imperialism and its agents in India.
-Wherever capitalism has felt weak to cope with the rising tide of the revolutionary and national liberation movements of the workers and peasants, it has called to its service the Socialist parties, willing agents of capitalism within the labor movement, to help defeat these movements.
+The "Socialist" Prime Minister MacDonald sent troops to mow down the Hindu masses who were rising against British imperialism and its agents in India.
+Wherever capitalism has felt weak to cope with the rising tide of the revolutionary and national liberation movements of the workers and peasants, it has called to its service the Socialist leaders, willing agents of capitalism within the labor movement, to help defeat these movements.

 In the United States, the Socialist Party plays the same role.
-Although it is not in office, it has already earned its spurs in the business of betraying the best aspirations and interests of the workers.
-It joins all reactionary forces who are vilifying the Soviet Union and are trying to whip up sentiment for war upon the workers' republic.
-It works with the A. F. of L. and the Muste "progressive" labor unions in hounding militant workers, in supporting the bosses against the workers, in applauding the forces of the state when they prosecute and persecute the revolutionary movement of this country.
-The old leaders of the S. P. (the Hillquits and Oneals) have forsaken whatever Socialism they ever believed in and the new leaders (the Thomases and Brouns) are bourgeois liberals who use the labor movement to advance the programs and the policies of the Theodore Roosevelts of the Bull Moose days and the Robert LaFollettes whose aim has always been to fool the masses with radical shibboleths.
+Although it is not in office, its leaders have earned spurs in the business of betraying the best aspirations and interests of the workers.
+They join all reactionary forces who are vilifying the Soviet Union and are trying to whip up sentiment for war upon the workers' republic.
+They work with the A. F. of L. and other reactionary and renegade labor leaders in hounding militant workers, in supporting the bosses against the workers, in applauding the forces of the state when they prosecute and persecute the revolutionary movement of this country.
+The old leaders of the S. P. (the Oneals) have forsaken whatever Socialism they ever believed in and the new leaders (the Thomases) are bourgeois liberals who use the labor movement to advance programs and policies of the Theodore Roosevelts of the Bull Moose days and the Franklin Roosevelts of today, whose aim has always been to fool the masses with radical shibboleths and empty promises.

 Norman Thomas, the darling of the capitalist press, announces to the world in a recent book that he has brought forth a new kind of socialism, a socialism without Marxism.
 It has been tried before.
 An abler man than Thomas, Eduard Bernstein, tried to de-Marxianize Socialism more than thirty years ago.
 He knew better, however, than to go as far as Thomas goes in his claims.
 The German pioneer in this field only wanted to "correct" Marx, to "bring him up to date."
-The American, Thomas, knows no halfway measures.
+The American, Thomas, knows no half-way measures.
 He not only "revises" Marx, but abolishes him altogether, without, however, injuring Socialism thereby, as S. P. leaders declare.

-Norman Thomas and the class-collaborationist Socialist Party which he represents today perhaps better than anyone else, stand exposed before the workers of this country as the betrayers and open enemies of the only Socialism that means workers' rule, the Socialism of Marx and Lenin, the Socialism for which the Communist Party fights, the Socialism that is being built by the victorious workers and peasants in the Soviet Union today.
+Norman Thomas and the Socialist Party leadership which he represents today perhaps better than anyone else, stand exposed before the workers of this country as the betrayers and open enemies of the only Socialism that means workers' rule, the Socialism of Marx, Engels, Lenin and Stalin, the Socialism for which the Communist Party fights, the Socialism that is being built by the victorious workers and collective farmers in the Soviet Union today.